Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 Great, we're almost done with this.
 The last part of the flag is "the monument closest to his current place of 'work'".

-Looking back to his office in dublin, we just look at the "monuments" listed by Maps :
+Looking back to his office in Dublin, we just look at the "monuments" listed by Maps:

 ![monu1](img/image14.png)

-And we see that ther closest one seems to be **The Five Lamps** !
+And we see that the closest one seems to be **The Five Lamps**!

 ![monu2](img/image15.png)